History

 1872 General Hyde changes the name Bath Iron Foundry to Bath Iron Works

-1884 The company is incorporated and becomes Bath Iron Works Ltd.
+1884 On October 20, the company is incorporated and becomes Bath Iron Works Ltd.

 1888 General Hyde acquires Goss Marine Iron Works